How Can Construction Accidents Be Prevented?

 We Represent clients throughout the New York City metropolitan area, including Manhattan, Brooklyn, the Bronx, Queens, Staten Island, and Nassau and Suffolk Counties.

-Call the team at Dansker & Aspromonte Associates today at (212) 732-2929 for more details about how we will seek the best possible outcome for you or a loved one victimized by a construction accident.
+Call the team at Dansker & Aspromonte Associates today at (646) 692-0204 or complete a Free Case Evaluation form for more details about how we will seek the best possible outcome for you or a loved one victimized by a construction accident.